karpx033/Homework3/README.md

 This app is scripted to to generate a random password for you.
 Click the button to start the function and choose how many characters long you want the password to be.

- Markup : - You are allowed to enable the following character options should you choose:
+- You are allowed to enable the following character options should you choose:
     - Uppercase alphabet
     - Lowercase alphabet
     - special characters
     - digits 0-9

 Make your way through the prompts and your password will display in the center of the screen